SWIFTSIM/swiftsimio/docs/source/masking/index.rst

     sw.subset_writer.write_subset("test_subset.hdf5", mask)

-This will write a snapshot which contains the particles from the specified snapshot whose *x*-coordinate is within the range [100, 1000] kpc.
+This will write a snapshot which contains the particles from the specified snapshot whose :math:`x`-coordinate is within the range [100, 1000] kpc.
 This function uses the cell mask which encompases the specified spatial domain to successively read portions of datasets from the input file and writes them to a new snapshot.